 Core strength is essential to everything you do throughout the day.
 Weak back or oblique muscles may lead to injury, even when doing normal movements like reaching for something up high or picking something up off the ground.
 Here are some basic core moves to try no matter your current fitness level.

 Sugar is sneaky.
 It’s in just about everything we consume.
-The average person needs no more than 25-30 grams of sugar a day.
+We really don’t need to consume any added sugars but definitely no more than 20 grams of added sugar a day.
 Ideally, we want naturally occurring sugars like in dairy, fruit, sweet potatoes, and whole grains.
 With excess sugar comes excess calories, leading to weight gain and eventually type II diabetes.
 It’s possible to cut out many sugars simply by changing what you drink.
 Avoid processed, high sugar foods like candy, donuts, cookies, ice cream, pastries, etc. There is nothing wrong with splurging every now and then.
 But when you do, try to eat things with real ingredients that are actually worth the calories – not processed items that usually don’t taste as good anyway.